samisecure/Memory-Forensic-with-Volatility/README.md

 ### LDRModule
-detect unlinked DLL and non memory maped files.
-DLL are tracked in three different linked lists in the PEB for each process.
-Stealty malware can unlink loaded DLL from these lists.this plugin query each list and display the result for comparision. if you dont see information in mapped path column, this indicate DLL was not loaded using windows API. and this is sign of dll injection.
+detect unlinked DLL and non memory maped files.There are many ways to hide a DLL.
+One of the ways involves unlinking the DLL from one (or all) of the linked lists in the PEB.
+However, when this is done, there is still information contained within the VAD (Virtual Address Descriptor) which identifies the base address of the DLL and its full path on disk.
+To cross-reference this information (known as memory mapped files) with the 3 PEB lists, use the ldrmodules command.For each memory mapped PE file, the ldrmodules command prints True or False if the PE exists in the PEB lists. if you dont see information in mapped path column, this indicate DLL was not loaded using windows API. and this is sign of dll injection. also Since the PEB and the DLL lists that it contains all exist in user mode, its also possible for malware to hide (or obscure) a DLL by simply overwriting the path.
+Tools that only look for unlinked entries may miss the fact that malware could overwrite C:\bad.dll to show C:\windows\system32\kernel32.dll.
+So you can also pass -v or --verbose to ldrmodules to see the full path of all entries. python vol.py -f memdump.vmem --profile=<profile> ldrmodules -v

+ For concrete examples, see QuickPost: Flame & Volatility.

 ### DLLDump
 To extract a DLL from a process’s memory space and dump it to disk for analysis, use the dlldump command.
 The syntax is nearly the same as what we’ve shown for dlllist above.
 You can: